skycade/skycade-java/README.md

-# skycade-game-api
+# skycade-java-api
-Skycade's official plugin API that is the building block of all plugins produced in-house
+Skycade's official Java API that is the building block of all software (plugins, runtimes) produced in-house

 -------